 Organic Social in GA4

-What is Organic Social?
+What Is Organic Social?

 Organic social is a part of organic traffic in GA4.
 Organic traffic comes from any unpaid session on your website, and it's divided into organic search and organic social.